-Having identified where it is vulnerable and the threats that it faces, the financial institution should take appropriate steps to mitigate the opportunity for those risks to materialise.
-The threats specific to the business can be identified by going through typology reports, notices published by the FSC, the FIU or other regulatory bodies, media articles, and other information that may be available internally at the financial institution.
+Having identified where it is vulnerable and the threats that it faces, the reporting person should take appropriate steps to mitigate the opportunity for those risks to materialise.
+The threats specific to the business can be identified by going through typology reports, notices published by the FSC, the FIU or other regulatory bodies, media articles, and other information that may be available internally at the reporting person.
 This will involve determining the necessary controls or procedures that need to be in place in order to reduce the risks identified.
-The documented risk assessments that are required to be undertaken by Section 17 of the FIAMLA, will assist the financial institution in developing its risk-based approach.
+The documented risk assessments that are required to be undertaken by Section 17 of the FIAMLA, will assist the reporting person in developing its risk-based approach.